-- Symptomatic treatment of osteoarthritis (OA) and rheumatoid arthritis (RA)
+- Symptomatic treatment of osteoarthritis (OA) and rheumatoid arthritis (RA).

-- Management of acute pain in adults
+- Management of acute pain in adults.

-- Treatment of primary dysmenorrhea
+- Treatment of primary dysmenorrhoea.

-- Relief of signs and symptoms of ankylosing spondylitis (AS)

-- Management of chronic low back pain
+- Relief of signs and symptoms of ankylosing spondylitis (AS). - Management of chronic low back pain.

-The decision to prescribe a selective COX-2 inhibitor should be based on an assessment of the individual patient's overall risks (see sections 4.3 and 4.4), taking into consideration other available therapeutic options.
+The decision to prescribe a selective COX-2 inhibitor should be based on an assessment of the individual patient's overall risks, taking into consideration other available therapeutic options.